Rohanrana2003/React-Recap/Facts.md

 ### Testing libraries use JEST behind the scenes

 ### npm is used for installing packages , npx is used for executing the packages on the go.

+### The API are called 2 times only in development mode, to chech if there is any inconsistency in rendering cycle